Prostate Cancer Screening (PDQ®)–Health Professional Version

 The European Randomized Study of Screening for Prostate Cancer (ERSPC)

 The ERSPC was initiated in the early 1990s to evaluate the effect of screening with PSA testing on death rates from prostate cancer.
 Through registries in seven European countries, investigators identified 182,000 men between the ages of 50 and 74 years for inclusion in the study.
-The men were randomly assigned to either a group that offered PSA screening at an average of once every 4 years or to a control group that did not receive screening.
+Although the protocols differed considerably among countries, generally the men were randomly assigned to either a group that offered PSA screening at an average of once every 4 years or to a control group that did not receive screening.
 The predefined core age group for this study included 162,243 men between the ages of 55 years and 69 years.
 The primary outcome was the rate of death from prostate cancer.
 Mortality follow-up was identical for the two study groups and has been reported through 2010.

-Recruitment and randomization procedures differed among countries and were developed in accordance with national regulations.
-In Finland, Sweden, and Italy, the men in the trial were identified from population registries and were randomly assigned to the trials before written informed consent was provided.
+The protocol, including recruitment, randomization procedures, and treatment definition and schedule, differed among countries and was developed in accordance with national regulations and standards.
+In Finland, Sweden, and Italy, the men in the trial were identified from population registries and were randomly assigned to the centers before written informed consent was provided.
 In the Netherlands, Belgium, Switzerland, and Spain, the target population was also identified from population lists, but when the men were invited to participate in the trial, only those who provided consent were randomly assigned.
+Randomization was 1:1 in all countries except Finland, in which it was 1:1.5.
+The definition of a positive test and the testing schedule also varied by country.

 Thus, PSA-based screening was reported to reduce the rate of death from prostate cancer by about 20% but was associated with a high risk of overdiagnosis.

-Possible harms included overdiagnosis, which was estimated at 30% on the basis of excess cases in the SA if the cumulative risk of prostate cancer had been the same as the CA.
+Possible harms included overdiagnosis, which was estimated at 30% in the Finnish center on the basis of excess cases in the screening arm if the cumulative risk of prostate cancer had been the same as the control arm.

 The Goteborg (Sweden) trial

-Unlike the other ERSPC centers, not all the participants in the Goteborg trial were included in the ERSPC study.
-Further, Sweden and the Netherlands are the only centers to report a screening benefit.
+Unlike the other ERSPC centers, not all the participants from the Goteborg center were included in the ERSPC study.
 Some have argued that the ERSPC trial should be treated as a meta-analysis.

 The Norrkoping (Sweden) study

 The Norrkoping study is a population-based nonrandomized trial of prostate cancer screening.
-All men aged 50 to 69 years living in Norrkoping, Sweden in 1987 were allocated to either an invited group (every sixth man allocated to invited group) or a not-invited group.
+All men aged 50 to 69 years living in Norrkoping, Sweden, in 1987 were allocated to either an invited group (every sixth man allocated to invited group) or a not-invited group.
 The 1,494 men in the invited group were offered screening every 3 years from 1987 to 1996.
 The first two rounds were by DRE; the last two rounds were by both DRE and PSA.
 About 85% of men in the invited group attended at least one screening; contamination by screening in the not-invited group (n = 7,532) was thought to be low.
 After 20 years of follow-up, the invited group had a 46% relative increase in prostate cancer diagnosis.
 Over the period of the study, 30 men (2%) in the invited group died of prostate cancer, compared with 130 (1.7%) men in the not-invited group.
 The RR of prostate cancer mortality was 1.16 (95% CI, 0.78–1.73).
-This nonstatistically significant finding provides no evidence that screening leads to a reduction in prostate cancer mortality, even after 20 years of follow-up.

 The Quebec (Canada) trial

-In the randomized, prospective Quebec study, 46,486 men identified from the electoral rolls of Quebec City and its metropolitan area were randomly assigned to be either approached or not approached for PSA and DRE screening.
+In the randomized prospective Quebec study, 46,486 men identified from the electoral rolls of Quebec City and its metropolitan area were randomly assigned to be either approached or not approached for PSA and DRE screening.
 A total of 31,133 men were randomly assigned to screening, while a total of 15,353 were randomly assigned to observation.
-(It appears that these men were unaware that they had been enrolled in a randomized clinical trial.)
-A notable difference from other screening studies was that a PSA of 3.0 ng/mL was used to determine whether further evaluation was warranted.
-In this study (in which the patient numbers have been variously reported by the authors), of the 31,133 men who were randomly assigned to screening, 7,348 actually underwent screening while 23,785 did not.
-Of the 15,353 who were randomly assigned to observation, 1,122 actually underwent screening while 14,231 did not.
-Among the 38,016 men who did not undergo screening, 217 deaths were noted, compared with only 11 deaths among the 8,470 men who underwent screening.
-Using an intention-to-treat analysis based on the study arm to which an individual was originally assigned, no difference in mortality was seen; there were 75 deaths among the 15,353 men who were randomly assigned to observation compared with 153 deaths among the 31,133 men randomly assigned to screening (RR, 1.085).
-Because of noncompliance, this study does not answer the question of whether early detection with PSA and DRE will reduce prostate cancer mortality.
+Using an intention-to-treat analysis based on the study arm to which an individual was originally assigned, no difference in mortality was seen; there were 75 (0.49%) deaths among the 15,353 men who were randomly assigned to observation compared with 153 (0.49%) deaths among the 31,133 men randomly assigned to screening (RR, 1.085).

 Treatment of Prostate Cancer